Bolivia President Evo Morales announces resignation | DW | 10.11.2019

 Read more: Opinion: Latin America needs solidarity

-Earlier on Sunday, Morales announced new elections and several members of his Cabinet and other allies also stood down.
+Earlier on Sunday, Morales announced new elections and several members of his Cabinet and other allies stood down.
+In addition, Supreme Court Electoral Tribunal President Maria Eugenia Choque also announced her resignation.

 Bolivia has seen weeks of unrest and rioting, resulting in three deaths and hundreds of people injured, in the wake of the disputed October 20 election.

-The Organization of American States called for a fresh election earlier on Sunday following an audit of October's election.
+The Organization of American States called for a fresh vote earlier on Sunday following an audit of October's election.
 They concluded that there were irregularities in the vote.

-The resignation of Supreme Court Electoral Tribunal President Maria Eugenia Choque earlier on Sunday may have been key in Morales' decision.
+Speaking prior to Morales' resignation, army chief Kaliman said: "We suggest the president of the state renounce his presidential mandate, allowing peace to be restored and stability maintained for the good of our Bolivia."

 Latin American leaders 'condemn the coup'

-Venzuela's socialist President Nicolas Maduro tweeted that he "condemns categorically the coup" against Morales.
+Following the news, Venzuela's socialist president, Nicolas Maduro, tweeted that he "condemns categorically the coup" against Morales.

-Another ally of Morales, Cuba's President Miguel Diaz-Canel, also described the resignation as a coup.
+Another Morales ally, Cuban President Miguel Diaz-Canel, also described the resignation as a coup.
 He called on the world to "mobilize for Evo's life and freedom."

 Who is Evo Morales?